Brooksteven/Brooklynn-Stevenson-Portfolio/README.md

 ## Description
-  This is a well-developed HTML structure website was created to present good visual design methodologies in order to produce a satisyfing user experience.
-Additionallly, this website uses CSS and Bootstrap to ensure the most optimized experience.
+  This is a well-developed HTML structure website that was created to present good visual design methodologies to produce a satisfying user experience.
+Additionally, this website uses CSS and Bootstrap to ensure the most optimized experience.

-  This application includes an Project (Admin.html) Page, Portfolio (Userpage.html) Page, and Resume (Resume.html) page.
+  This application includes a Project (Admin.html) Page, Portfolio (Userpage.html) Page, and Resume (Resume.html) page.

 ## User Story
     AS A developer who writes about tech
-    I WANT a HTML site
+    I WANT an HTML site
     SO THAT I can showcase my professional portfolio

 ## Requirements
-  ###HTML Requirements
+  ### HTML Requirements
     *Have at least three pages.
     *Keep the grid system consistent between pages as much as possible.
     *Use at least ten different HTML tags.